PG Diploma in Cost Accounting, Budgeting, Profitability Analysis, Scorecard

 £45,000.00 Per Delegate

 The programme cost does not include living accommodation.
-However, students and delegates Classroom-Based deliveries are treated to the following:
+However, students and delegates In-Venues deliveries are treated to the following:

 Free Continuous snacks throughout the Event Days;